wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/2-design-reports.md

 Margins include the border area, or edge, around each page.
 Having a consistently spaced border area frames the report objects.

-Because a report page property isn't set to margins, make sure that you lay out objects in way that results in a consistent border area.
+Because there isn't a report page property to set margins, it's up to you to lay out objects in way that results in a consistent border area.
 Margin sizes should be equal on the left and right, with possible variation on the top and bottom.
 Space across the top or bottom can show branding, titles, slicers, or other information that needs to be separated from the visuals.

 The following report shows the consistent spacing (highlighted with dashed lines) around the border area of the page.